 Luma Paint will tour to Luton in September.

 Joyous Urban Mess, from the French street theatre company Les Vernisseurs, brings surprise and delight to high streets, as these spaces are reinvented as playgrounds for 5 ‘workers’ who end up showering themselves and audience in confetti, ribbons and streamers.

-Joyous Urban Mess will tour to Leicester, Birmingham, Coventry and Barking and Dagenham in August and September.
+Joyous Urban Mess will tour to Leicester, Birmingham and Coventry in August.